-- E. An adoptive parent who has not informed an adoptee that the adoptee was adopted may file an affidavit so stating with the court where the adoption took place.
-The affidavit may be withdrawn at any time by the adoptive parent.
-If an affidavit is a part of the court record, the confidential intermediary shall not make contact with the adoptee unless the adoptive parent withdraws the affidavit and grants permission in writing or the adoptee has filed an affidavit stating that the adoptee knows about the adoption and wishes to make contact with the birth parent. - F. A birth parent who has not informed the parent's biological offspring of the existence of the adoptee may file an affidavit so stating with the court where the adoption took place.
-The affidavit may be withdrawn at any time by the birth parent.
-If an affidavit is a part of the court record, the confidential intermediary shall not make contact with the biological sibling unless the birth parent withdraws the affidavit and grants permission in writing or the biological sibling has filed an affidavit stating that the biological sibling knows about the adoptee and wishes to make contact with the adoptee. - 5.
-Client fees.
-A confidential intermediary may charge fees for adoption search related services as listed on the Client Fee Schedule incorporated as Appendix C. - 5.
+- C. A person participating in the program shall use a confidential intermediary who is certified pursuant to section 8-134.
+The confidential intermediary may access court, division and agency records.
+The confidential intermediary must keep confidential all information the intermediary obtains during the course of the investigation and may use this information only to arrange a contact or to share information between the person who initiates the search and the person who is the subject of the search.
+The confidential intermediary shall not contact any person who is under eighteen years of age. - D. If a former dependent child does not wish to be contacted by the child's sibling or siblings the former dependent child may file an affidavit so stating with the court.
+If an affidavit is part of the court record, the confidential intermediary shall not make contact with the former dependent child unless the former dependent child withdraws the affidavit and grants permission in writing or the former dependent child has filed an affidavit stating that the former dependent child knows about the sibling or siblings and wishes to make contact with the sibling or siblings. - 5.
 Notice of Withdrawal.
 A confidential intermediary may withdraw from a search for any reason. - a.
 If a confidential intermediary withdraws from a search, the confidential intermediary shall submit a notice of withdrawal form to division staff for that search. - b.
 The confidential intermediary shall submit to division staff a finalization report for each case the confidential intermediary withdraws from, pursuant to subsection (F)(6). - 6.
 Finalization Report.
 A confidential intermediary shall file with division staff a finalization report on all completed searches or searches where the confidential intermediary has withdrawn within 45 days of the withdrawal.
-These requirements also apply when a confidential intermediary voluntarily surrenders their certificate or their certificate is placed on inactive status. - a.
-The finalization report shall include:
+These requirements also apply when a confidential intermediary voluntarily surrenders their certificate or their certificate is placed on inactive status.

-- (1) A copy of the consent or refusal documents; - (2) Documentation of a consultation or mentoring agreement; - (3) A copy of the file review statement; - (4) Original appointment form issued by division staff; and - (5) A summary report of the search process and outcome. - b.
+- a.
+The finalization report shall include: - (1) A copy of the consent or refusal documents; - (2) Documentation of a consultation or mentoring agreement; - (3) A copy of the file review statement; and - (4) Original appointment form issued by division staff; and - (5) (4) A summary report of the search process and outcome. - b.
 The confidential intermediary shall file a copy of the finalization report with the juvenile court in the county the adoption was finalized.
 The finalization report shall include: - (1) Original consent or refusal documents; - (2) Documentation of a consultation or mentoring agreement; and - (3) A summary report of the search process and outcome. - 7.
 Retention of Records.
 A confidential intermediary shall maintain all search related documentation, including receipts for every search for no less than five years. - 8.
 Voluntary Surrender or Request for Inactive Status.
 In addition to the requirements of ACJA § 7-201(E)(7) and (E)(8), when a confidential intermediary voluntarily surrenders their certificate or is placed on inactive status, the confidential intermediary shall: - a.
 Submit a notice of withdrawal form pursuant to subsection (F)(5) for each open search approved for the confidential intermediary; - b.
 Provide notice of the withdrawal to each affected client; and - c.
 Submit the finalization report pursuant to subsection (F)(6). - G. Renewal of Certification.
-The requirements for renewal of certification are specified in § 7-201.
 In addition to the requirements of ACJA § 7-201(G), the following requirements apply: - 1.
 Expiration Date.
-All certificates expire at midnight on Certification expires every three years from October 31, 1999 2006 and every even-numbered year thereafter.
-A certificate holder is responsible for meeting all requirements for renewal as described in § 7-201 and this subsection prior to expiration of the certificate. - 2.
+All certificates expire at midnight on October 31, 2006 and every evennumbered year thereafter. - 2.
 Continuing Education.
-Training.
-All confidential intermediaries shall complete at least eighteen twelve hours of approved continuing education pursuant to subsection (L). every three years to meet the training requirements for renewal. - 3.
-Notification of Decision.
-The procedures for notification of the decision regarding renewal of certification are specified in § 7-201. - H. Complaints, Investigations, Disciplinary Proceedings Action and Certification and

-Disciplinary Hearings.
-The procedures for complaints, investigation, disciplinary action and hearings are specified in These requirements are contained in ACJA § 7-201(H).
+All confidential intermediaries shall complete at least twelve hours of continuing education pursuant to subsection (L). - H. Complaints, Investigations, Disciplinary Proceedings and Certification and Disciplinary Hearings.
+These requirements are contained in ACJA § 7-201(H).